Cbyernus/SteamVR/vr::ITrackedDeviceServerDriver-Overview.md

 up to the driver and the client to figure out, as is the format of the response.
 Responses that exceed the length of the supplied buffer should be truncated and null terminated.

-# Display Methods
+# vr::IVRDisplayComponent Methods

 **`void GetWindowBounds( int32_t *pnX, int32_t *pnY, uint32_t *pnWidth, uint32_t *pnHeight )`**

-Size and position that the window needs to be on the VR display.
+Provides the size and position that the window needs to be on the VR display.
+Note that the values you return from this function are probably just a composition of the rectangles returned by `GetEyeOutputViewport`.

 **`bool IsDisplayOnDesktop()`**